← The archive Dispatch

 There are platforms out there.
 MyHammer, Houzz, various local directories.
 I’ve used them.
 The issue is that most of them are lead-generation tools that blast your request to everyone and let the market sort it out.
 That’s how you end up with the pool guy quoting on your interior renovation.

-Baubiber — homeowners get matched to professionals who fit their specific project
+Baubiber matches homeowners to professionals who fit their specific project

-Baubiber — homeowners get matched to professionals who fit their specific project
+Baubiber matches homeowners to professionals who fit their specific project

-Baubiber is different because the AI layer does the heavy lifting upfront.
+Baubiber is different because the AI layer filters upfront.
 By the time a professional sees your project, it’s already been analysed, categorised, and matched.
 By the time you see an offer, the professional has already reviewed detailed documentation of your project.

 Volume was never the point.
 One good match beats fifty mediocre ones.